Quality Assurance Program

 - Responding to Complaints, Concerns, and Questions

-- Reporting on the Work of the HRPP through Metrics
+- Reporting on the Work of the QA Program

 The role of the QA program is distinct from other compliance units within the University.
 While the QA program uses the term “audit” to describe its evaluations of investigator and IRB performance, this work is not the same as the audits conducted by the Office of Internal Audit and in no way reflects any involvement of that office.

-When evaluating investigator performance, the QA program follows International Conference on Harmonisation Good Clinical Practices E6 (GCP) guidance in defining “quality assurance” as “all those planned and systematic actions that are established to ensure that the trial is performed and data are generated, documented (recorded), and reported in compliance with GCP and the applicable regulatory requirement(s)” (ICH GCP 1.46).
+When evaluating investigator performance, the QA program follows guidance from the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use Good Clinical Practice (ICH GCP E6 or GCP) in defining “quality assurance” as “all those planned and systematic actions that are established to ensure that the trial is performed and data are generated, documented (recorded), and reported in compliance with GCP and the applicable regulatory requirement(s)” (ICH GCP 1.46).

 Evaluation of investigator performance is accomplished via the following processes: